 Candidates are required to do some preparation ahead of Session 9.
-In Session 9, they will have the opportunity to practice helping people learn/develop an SUP related topic.
-For example, communication, posture, stopping, or getting afloat/on/off a board.
-It does not really matter what topic they focus on, although something they are reasonably comfortable with would allow them to focus more on what they are doing, rather than the technicality of the topic.
+In Session 9, they will have the opportunity to practice helping people learn/develop a paddling related topic.
+For example, communication, posture, stopping, or getting in/on/off a boat/board.
+It doesn't really matter what topic they focus on, although something they are reasonably comfortable with would allow them to focus more on what they are doing, rather than the technicality of the topic.

-Tutor/candidates to plan logistics for groups of 3-5 and topics.
+Tutor/candidates to plan logistics for groups of 3-5, craft and topics.